-Grey Crowned Cranes are found in mixed wetland - grassland / open savannah systems.
+Grey Crowned-cranes are found in mixed wetland - grassland / open savannah systems.
 They are dependent on wetlands for nesting, and can hatch and rear up to four chicks in a breeding attempt.
 They are monogamous and highly territorial during the breeding season, coming together in flocks in the non-breeding season.
-Floater flocks of non-breeding adults, sub adults and juveniles can be found all year round.
+Floater flocks of non-breeding adults, sub-adults and juveniles can be found all year round.
 Omnivorous, they forage in wetlands, grasslands and in open savannas, preferring grass seeds, insects and other invertebrates.
-They are also highly opportunistic and are often found foraging in agricultural lands.
-At night, and when resting during the day, Grey Crowned Cranes can most often be found in tall trees or on tall infrastructure, such as electricity poles or pylons.
+They are also highly opportunistic and are often found foraging for food on agricultural land.
+At night, and when resting during the day, Grey Crowned-cranes can most often be found in tall trees or on tall infrastructure, such as electricity poles or pylons.

-Grey Crowned Cranes, due to their charisma and beauty, are highly sought after for the captive trade market, where they often have low productivity and relatively high mortality rates.
+Grey Crowned-cranes, due to their charisma and beauty, are highly sought after for the captive trade market, where they often have low productivity and relatively high mortality rates.
 As a result, there is a constant pressure on wild populations across Africa for chicks.
-Also contributing to reduced breeding success is human disturbance which keeps adult cranes from tending to nests and their chicks.
+Also contributing to reduced breeding success is human disturbance, which keeps adult cranes from tending to nests and their chicks.
 These two threats are further exacerbated by habitat loss and degradation of the wetlands on which they depend, most often caused by agricultural encroachment, afforestation, changes in hydrology, mining and siltation; providing easier access into wetlands which usually results in increased disturbance and provides easier access to chicks.
-Although there are several other threats to the species, the collision and electrocution of cranes with power lines is another significant threat, and one that has the potential to significantly increase as many parts of Africa undergo electrification.
+Although there are several other threats to the species, the collision with and electrocution by power lines is another significant threat, and one that has the potential to increase considerably, as many parts of Africa undergo electrification.

 We have significant gaps in our knowledge of the species, their habitats and the threats posed to them, all of which require understanding so that effective conservation action can be developed.
-This includes in particular our knowledge on the status and demography of the species; the characteristics of the wetlands they require for nesting and the availability of such habitats; the plans for and potential impact of infrastructural development at key cranes sites; and a full understanding of the trade chains and demand markets.
+This includes, in particular, our knowledge on the status and demography of the species; the characteristics of the wetlands they require for nesting and the availability of such habitats; the plans for and potential impact of infrastructural development at key cranes sites; and a full understanding of the trade chains and market demands.

-This Single Species Action Plan aims ultimately to remove the Grey Crowned Crane from the globally threatened categories on the IUCN Red List and from Column A, Category 1 of the AEWA Table 1.
-To achieve this, the Action Plan outlines activities to stabilize current populations and maintain the current range and area of occupancy for the East African sub-species; and increase the population size and maintain the current range and area of occupancy for the Southern African sub-species.
-The objectives are to reduce adult and juvenile mortality and loss of birds; increase breeding success and reproductive rates; reduce significantly further loss, fragmentation and degradation of habitats; and fill key knowledge gaps about Grey Crowned Cranes.
+This Single Species Action Plan aims ultimately to remove the Grey Crowned-crane from the globally threatened categories on the IUCN Red List and from Column A, Category 1 of the AEWA Table 1.
+To achieve this, the Action Plan outlines activities to stabilise current populations and maintain the current range and area of occupancy for the Eastern African sub-species; and increase the population size and maintain the current range and area of occupancy for the Southern African sub-species.

+The objectives are to reduce adult and juvenile mortality and loss of birds; increase breeding success and reproductive rates; significantly reduce further loss, fragmentation and degradation of habitats; and fill key knowledge gaps about Grey Crowned-cranes.
 Proposed actions include the improvement of legislation enforcement, increasing awareness on several issues, addressing the crane trade, reducing the impact of power lines, securing sites important to cranes, and ensuring sustainable management and use of key sites.

-It will only be through a highly collaborative approach involving governments, NGO's, research institutions, zoos, power utility companies and other organisations, in a multi-disciplinary and multi-pronged manner that the future of Grey Crowned Cranes in Africa will be secured.
+It will only be through a highly collaborative approach involving governments, NGOs, research institutions, zoos, power utility companies and other organisations, in a multi-disciplinary and multipronged manner that the future of Grey Crowned-cranes in Africa will be secured.